Atticus

 A.

-For the purposes of this competition a one minute monologue, or minologue, is a text spoken by a single performer and that lasts one minute or less.
+one minute monologue, or minologue, is a text spoken by a single performer and that lasts one minute or less.
 There are examples in the video below.
 Minologue is a word we coined to describe our particular kind of one minute monologues.

 Q. Can I submit more than one monologue?